mrzool/mrzool.github.io/_posts/2015-11-24-typesetting-automation.md

 There's no excuse for bad typography.
 Just like proper dress and grooming make you look sharp when interacting with others, good typography adds value to your documents and helps getting your message across.
 The system described in this article yields formidable results with very little hassle.
 Once you have Pandoc and <span class="latex">L<sup>a</sup>T<sub>e</sub>X</span> installed on your system, getting started with a new document is just a `git clone` away.

 Remember: the system described in this article is not only for formal letters.
 Producing great-looking [invoices](https://github.com/mrzool/invoice-boilerplate) and slick, professional [CVs](https://github.com/mrzool/cv-boilerplate) is just as easy.
-Make sure to check out the [website of the project](http://mrzool.cc/tex-boilerplates/) for a quick overview of what you can expect.
+Make sure to check out the [website of the project](http://mrzool.cc/tex-boilerplates/) for a quick overview of what you can expect, and refer to the `README`s on Github for more detailed instructions.
 Have fun!

 ### Recommended readings